ianchapin/epistemic-trust-calibration/concepts/confidence.md

 - the availability of alternatives
 - the cost of being wrong
 - the ability to revise later
+- the presence of safeguards and monitoring

-A representation may warrant:
+The same representation may warrant:
-- high confidence in low-stakes exploration
+- higher confidence for low-stakes exploration
-- moderate confidence for informing discussion
+- medium confidence for informing discussion
-- low confidence for high-stakes decisions
+- low confidence for high-stakes or irreversible decisions

 Confidence does not transfer automatically across contexts.